 The cocoa industry is complex and sprawling, with farming alone supporting more than 50 million livelihoods.
 Most of these farmers are smallholders, with Côte d’Ivoire and Ghana producing more than 60% of the world’s cocoa.

-The aim of the Farmer Livelihoods pillar is to improve the standard of living for smallholder farmers in ETG’s supply chain.
+The Farmer Livelihoods pillar aims to improve the standard of living for smallholder farmers in ETG’s supply chain.
 Key to this pillar is the concept of a Living Income, that is, the net annual income required by a household for everyone in that household to achieve a decent living standard, including access to water, housing, healthcare, food, education, and a buffer against potential economic shocks.